qeeg/cpp-io/README.md

 * Stream open mode doesn't make a lot of sense and you'd always want to make sure to force it to have `std::ios_base::binary`.
 * Stream objects carry a lot of text formatting flags that are irrelevant when doing binary IO.
 This leads to wasted memory.
 * By default, stream operations don't throw exceptions.
 This usually means some wrapper code to force exceptions.
-* If you want to do IO in memory, you're stuck with string streams that operate using `std::basic_stream`.
+* If you want to do IO in memory, you're stuck with string streams that operate using `std::string`.
 Most binary data is stored in `std::vector` which leads to awful performance due to unnecessary copies.
 * There is no agreed standard for customization points for binary IO.

 This proposal tries to fix all mentioned issues.